eduardofischermath/homemade_financial_instruments/README.md

-# derivatives_pricing_and_hedging
+# financial_instruments

-Implements financial derivatives and solutions to pricing as well as for hedging.
+Implements financial instruments such as derivatives and solutions to pricing as well as for hedging.

-(Very little done so far.
+(Very little done so far, mostly written in Python.
 To see the main medium-term goal of the project, look at the what is attepted at "src py/demos.py")